meganteng/Nonlinear-project-group-1/README.md

 ## Project Summary

-This project focused on designing, simulating, and testing nonlinear controllers for a physical ball and beam system.
+This project focused on designing, simulating, and testing controllers for a nonlinear physical ball and beam system.
 The primary objective was to stabilize the ball's position along the beam, tracking various reference trajectories.

 We implemented and compared two main control strategies:
 1. A standard **PID Controller**.
-2. A **Feedback Linearization (FL) controller combined with LQR** state feedback, utilizing a **Luenberger observer** for state estimation.
+2. A **Feedback Linearization (FL) controller combined with LQR**.

 Both controllers were tested in simulation and on hardware, tracking sine wave, square wave, and customized reference trajectories.

 While the PID controller demonstrated effective and stable performance in both simulation and hardware experiments, the FL+LQR controller encountered unexpected difficulties.
-Despite implementing a Luenberger observer to estimate the system states, the resulting control input (`u`) exhibited significant noise, particularly on the hardware, hindering its practical performance.
+Despite attempts at implementing a Luenberger observer to estimate the system states as well as other approaches, the resulting control input (`u`) exhibited significant noise, hindering its performance considerably.

 See [Setup Instructions](docs/SETUP.md) for details on running the code.